jyyyyylim/noshot/README.md

 # noshot
-get rid of youtube shorts, once and for all
+removes the youtube shorts UI, once and for all
 <br>piss simple userscript

 ### installation: